 Conveyancing fees are comprised of legal fees and disbursements.

 Disbursements are the third-party costs incurred on your behalf, e.g. HMLR registration fees or Office Copies.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Woking are fixed, which means that what we quote is exactly what you pay